Unschooling your homeschool during the holidays? This is a homeschool necessity.

 We gear down homeschool, because we’re mentally gearing up for Christmas.

-I don’t think it’s the increased sweets factor, the candy canes coming from every direction, the Hershey’s almond kisses, the gingerbread cookies slathered in icing sugar…we tend to be conservative in our consumption.
+I don’t think it’s the increased sweets factor, the candy canes coming from every direction, the Hershey’s almond kisses, or the gingerbread cookies slathered in icing sugar…we tend to be conservative in our consumption.
 Is it the increased darkening days that make everyone, including me, a little restless?

 One week till Christmas break, and we’re grinding out study time.
 Not quite the same verve as back when we started.
 Time to unschool Christmas studies.